Bausch + Lomb Allergiflash eye drops

 2. Blink once so that the eye drops are distributed over the entire surface of the eye.

-With your eye closed, wipe off any excess drops.
+With your eye closed, wipe off the excess.

-3. To avoid systemic effects, it is recommended to compress the inner corner of the eye for 1 minute after each instillation while keeping the eye closed.
+3. To avoid general effects, it is recommended to compress the inner angle of the eye for 1 minute after each instillation while keeping the eye closed.

 4. Replace the protective cap after use.

-C. If the drop fails to appear, repeat steps A2 and A3.
+C. If the drop does not appear, repeat steps A2 and A3.

 If you are taking another eye drop at the same time, leave 15 minutes between instillations.